-- Press the OK. button so that the cursor will jump to the next position. - Use the cursor buttons to select the number 002. - Pressing DEL will delete the contact at the cursor position. - Press the OK button to move the cursor to the third contact field.
+- Press the OK. button so that the cursor will jump to the next position. - \blacktriangleright Use the riangle or \otimes cursor buttons to select the number 002.

+Pressing DEL will delete the contact at the cursor position.

 You do not need a third relay contact, so you can now wire the contacts directly up to the coil field.